Your Suitcase, My Backpack

 Vietnam and Cambodia, we gave ourselves a week of pure vacation and we made sure to find time for this quick respite despite our busy schedules.

 The sand dunes and the fishing village in Mui Ne, the temples of Angkor Wat, the night life in Siem Reap.
 All of them were great backdrops as we rediscovered each other.
-I wanted time to stop so we could bask in the moments longer.
+I wanted time to stop so we could bask in those moments longer.

 sunset mui ne